 The Three Lakes Nature Center is a 90-acre community park.
 It is home to a 50,000 gallon fresh water aquarium where kids can see the view from under the water.
 There are also small habitats for all kinds of turtles, snakes, and salamanders.
 Other exhibits include information on the woodland forest and wetlands.

 There are gravel trails that circle the three man-made lakes; each is approximately a quarter to half mile in length.
 Fishing is permitted on two of the lakes.
-Don’t forget to bring bread to feed the ducks and turtles that inhabit the other.

 Three Lakes Park also has an extensive playground with all sorts of equipment for kids of all ages, including a pirate ship for little tots, and an intricate spider web and rock wall for older ones.
 Free.
 Closed on Mondays.